22 Apr, 2015, 11:36 ET

-ATLANTA, April 30, 2015 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration (SBA) is reminding small businesses, small agricultural cooperatives, small aquaculture businesses and private nonprofit organizations located in New York that June 1, 2015 is the deadline to apply for a working capital disaster loan as a result of excessive rainfall that occurred April 22 through Sept.
-1, 2014.
+ATLANTA, April 22, 2015 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration (SBA) is reminding small businesses, small agricultural cooperatives, small aquaculture businesses and private nonprofit organizations located in New York that May 26, 2015 is the deadline to apply for a working capital disaster loan as a result of excessive rain, flooding, high winds and hail from April 1 through July 8, 2014.

 "When the Secretary of Agriculture issues a disaster declaration to help farmers recover from damages and losses to crops, the Small Business Administration issues a declaration to eligible entities affected by the same disaster," said Frank Skaggs, director of SBA's Field Operations Center East in Atlanta.

 Under this declaration, the SBA's Economic Injury Disaster Loan program is available to eligible

 farm-related and nonfarm-related entities that suffered financial losses as a direct result of this disaster.
 With the exception of aquaculture enterprises, SBA cannot provide disaster loans to agricultural producers, farmers or ranchers.

 The loan amount can be up to $2 million with interest rates of 2.625 percent for private nonprofit organizations and 4 percent for small businesses, with terms up to 30 years.
 The SBA determines eligibility based on the size of the applicant, type of activity and its financial resources.
 Loan amounts and terms are set by the SBA and are based on each applicant's financial condition.
 These working capital loans may be used to pay fixed debts, payroll, accounts payable, and other bills that could have been paid had the disaster not occurred.
 The loans are not intended to replace lost sales or profits.